 Parents should keep in mind that Black Adam has a more serious tonality than compared to 2019 Shazam.
-Some of the sarcasm and humor could possibly go over the heads of kids, and there’s quite a bit of back story explanation and dialogue to consider as well.
+Some of the sarcasm, humor could possibly go over the heads of kids.
+There’s quite a bit of back story explanation and dialogue to consider as well.
 But overall, Black Adam certainly has the DC super hero movie appeal that kids would really engage with.

 Dwayne Johnson has waited 15 years for “his baby” multicultural DC super hero film to come to life.
 I wish I could say that it was well worth the wait.
 Black Adam is full of

 lightning smoke and mirrors – with so much CGI and special effects to look at, one could easily overlook the fact that the story is not quite as captivating as I had hoped.

 Lightning doesn’t strike twice for DC, but the action-packed lightning show is still entertaining and worth a watch.
 I was really pulling for Black Adam’s magic to wow audiences with story over special effects.
 But for me, Black Adam is still second best to Shazam.
 Despite the critics’ shaming of this DC film (what’s up with the hate, Rotten Tomatoes?), Black Adam still could have been a smashing summer flick.
 The Rock’s passion project doesn’t quite live up to the diverse super hero potential we both were hoping for.
 But hey, it’s at least lightning years better than Wonder Woman 1984.